unoplatform/workshops/tube-player/modules/01-Getting-started/README.md

 1. In *VideoDetailsPage.cs*, ensure `SecondPage` has changed to `VideoDetailsPage` in both the class name and constructor, otherwise change it manually, then change `BindableSecondModel` to `BindableVideoDetailsModel`.

-1. Make sure these references have also been changed in *App.cs*.
+1. Make sure these references have also been changed in *App.xaml.cs*.

-1. In *App.cs*, also rename the route map path from `Second` to `VideoDetails`:
+1. In *App.xaml.cs*, also rename the route map path from `Second` to `VideoDetails`:

     ```c#
     new RouteMap("VideoDetails", View: views.FindByViewModel<VideoDetailsModel>()),